pmarrapese/node-boilerplate/README.md

 ```

 ### Config
-The `Config` class provides JSON file parsing and default configuration functionality.
+The `Config` class provides JSON file parsing/writing and default configuration functionality.
 To use, instantiate the `Config` class with a source object or JSON file path.
-The instance will be the merged result of the default configuration (if specified) and the source object.
+The instance will be the merged result of the provided configuration and the default configuration (if specified).

 #### API